Meredith Coloma

 Meredith Coloma is a Canadian musician and luthier from Vancouver.

 Born in Vancouver, Coloma grew up in Canada, Chile and Taiwan.
-She attended the Lee Strasbourg Institute in New York City.
-As a teenager, she apprenticed under professional luthiers, including Roger Sadowsky.
+She attended the Lee Strasberg Institute in New York City.
+At just 16, she was touring as a professional musician and began to take note of how important the construction of the instruments was.
+By the time she turned 19, she had already apprenticed under professional luthiers, including Roger Sadowsky.

 Coloma went on to start her own guitar-making business in Vancouver.
-She has earned recognition for entering the male-dominated field of guitar-making as a young woman.
+She has earned recognition for entering the male-dominated field of guitar-making as a young, queer BIPOC woman.
 She is known for her handcrafted gypsy jazz guitars, mandolins, violins, ukuleles, acoustic guitars and electric guitars.

 A singer-songwriter, Coloma was a finalist in the 2012 International Songwriting Competition in Nashville.
 She is a co-founder of the Vancouver International Guitar Festival.